The Forgotten Garden by Kate Morton

 A big pot was filled with basketballs and volleyballs then topped off with ice to keep the water bottles cool.

-I did not want to have to make teapots of tea (and most of us don’t drink hot tea…iced tea loaded with sugar is the drink of choice in Texas) so I set up my Breville Coffee Brewer so people could make their own tea.
-I arranged Earl Grey K-cups and English Breakfast tea bags in the shape of a flower (you put the tea bag in the cup and just run hot water through the Breville).
+I did not want to have to make teapots of tea (and most of us don’t drink hot tea…iced tea loaded with sugar is the drink of choice in Texas) so I set up my coffee maker so people could make their own tea.
+I arranged Earl Grey K-cups and English Breakfast tea bags in the shape of a flower (you put the tea bag in the cup and just run hot water through the coffee maker).

 Golden apples in an urn (something I found in the bulk trash at my neighbor’s house…don’t tell my husband) represent the apple tree in the forgotten garden.
 Nuts, seeds and fruit plates made to look like flowers provided snacks as well as decoration.
 The table was also decorated with candy roses made from melting wafers and a rose candy mold.